gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 1. Setup your Azure IoT Hub.
 There is a free 8000 message a day subscription to get started.
 2. Register your device with Azure IoT Hub.
 3. Flash the EEPROM with Wifi and Geolocation data.
-4. Update the main AzureClient.ino file with your Azure IoT Hub or Event Hub connection string.
+4. Update the main AzureClient.ino sketch
+    * Add your Azure IoT Hub or Event Hub connection string.
     * Define what platform you are targeting - NodeMCU or WeMos.
     * What sensors you are using, if any - options are DemoMode, bmp180 or dht11 sensors.
 5. Deploy the solution to either your NodeMCU or WeMos devices.